2020 U.S. Post-Consumer Plastic Recycling Survey

 Many full body shrink sleeves on PET #1 and HDPE #2 bottles and jugs make them non-recyclable.

 2020 U.S. MRF Survey - Transparent Account of Plastic Item Acceptance at U.S. Material Recovery Facilities (MRFs)

-An objective survey of acceptance of plastic items at the U.S. Residential Material Recovery Facilities (MRFs) for curbside recycling was performed from October to December 2019 and reverified in January 2020.
-A total of 377 operating facilities were identified.
-The acceptance information was found in the public domain and is publicly shared here to promote transparency and establish a traceable account of facts related to plastic “recyclable” claims and labels.
-The survey approach is described in detail in the Traceable Facts report.
+An objective survey of acceptance of plastic items in curbside collection for sorting at the U.S. Residential Material Recovery Facilities (MRFs) was performed from October 2019 to January 2020.
+A total of 367 operating facilities were identified in the U.S. The acceptance information was found in the public domain and is publicly shared here to promote transparency and establish a traceable account of facts related to plastic “recyclable” claims and labels.
+The survey approach is described in detail in the report.
 Links to information, including videos of MRF operations, are provided in the spreadsheet.

-Use of the Survey: The 2020 U.S. MRF Survey results may be quoted with attribution to Greenpeace and The Last Beach Cleanup.
+Use of the Survey: The 2020 U.S. MRF Survey results may be quoted with attribution to Greenpeace.
 The information in the survey spreadsheet may be quoted with attribution to the original source of the information (provided by links in the spreadsheet).
 The spreadsheet itself is the intellectual property of The Last Beach Cleanup and may not be reproduced without express written consent.

 Survey Updates: Submissions by MRFs and local governments are welcomed to update or correct the information found and presented.
 Links to publicly available information are required to revise the traceable account.
 Since external links may change at any time, we request notification of a broken link.
 Please send updates with links to email@example.com